 Lately, I have been connecting more with moms who have three, four, or five children, and the majority of those moms agree, in that,

 “I really does get easier the more children you have!”

 I’m not perfect, like I said before, I have my struggles in getting easily frustrated with my children.
 I sometimes set my standards and expectations too high on my children.
 However, parenting really is easier now than when I had my first child.

-I believe our children are the iron in our lives… as Proverbs 27:17 says, “As iron sharpens iron, so one person sharpens another”.
 Children reveal our weaknesses.
-They show you what you need to overcome and break through in your life.
+They show you what you need to overcome.
 I’ve had many breakthroughs since my oldest has been born.
-Things I’ve struggled with 5 years ago I don’t deal with anymore because my children have been used to bring them to the light.
-The more breakthroughs you have equals the more freedom in your life.
+Things I’ve struggled with six years ago, I don’t deal with anymore because my children have been used to bring them to the light.

 The more children you have, the more help you have around the house.
 I don’t want to sound like I have little slaves running around my house.
 However, I do believe we should teach responsibility to our children starting at a young age.
 As your children get older and start helping around the house more, this will lighten your load.
 Your children can help you with the every day tasks that need to be done.

 There are parts of the day that I need to focus and get stuff done around the house that only I can do.
 Most times my older children can play well together and keep each other occupied as I accomplish these tasks.
-They also can entertain and help keep the younger ones content.
+They also have a big part in entertaining their younger siblings, being able to keep them content.

 Parenting is draining, yes, its exhausting.
 However, I believe parenting can become less and less stressful each time a new child is born.
 You’ve been through it several times now.
 You have an idea of what to expect.
 You’re also becoming an expert in your niche.